 match protocol gtalk-ft

 match protocol itune

-Creating access group and attaching it with class map File-Sharing
+Create an access group and attach it with class map File-Sharing.

 match access-group 102

-Creating a policy to drop this drop box and Google traffic.
+Create a policy to drop this Dropbox and Google traffic.

-Associating the policy created to a WAN interface
+Associate the created policy with a WAN interface.

 Ip address 192.168.49.106